 The Office of the Provost has created an Academic Innovation Working Group (AIWG) to explore how we can deliver our academic programs more efficiently, leverage technology to enhance teaching and learning, and create new revenue streams through program development.
-The Academic Innovation Working Group will lead subgroups that will build on work already underway in the Faculties, helping to facilitate awareness, sharing, ideation, and implementation of good ideas across units.Â
+The subgroups are not decision-making bodies, but are intended to develop recommendations and advice that will enable decision makers to make timely, evidence-based decisions.
+In this way, the AIWG will build on work already underway in the Faculties, helping to facilitate awareness, sharing, ideation, and implementation of good ideas across units.Ìý

 ÌýÌý